 - Groin Attack: After Django is captured, Billy prepares to castrate him before he is stopped by Stephen.
 The next time they see each other, Django shoots Crash in his *BANG*.

 - It's Pronounced Tro-PAY: Can never pronounce Django's name correctly, calling him 'De-Jango'.
-Gets it wrong for the last time right before he dies."The 'D' is silent, hillbilly!" *BANG*
+Even with his dying words, he still can't get this right."The 'D' is silent, hillbilly!" *BANG*

 Played By: James RemarCandie's shotgun-toting bodyguard.